 Planted roofs provide an estimated payback (based on a 50-year average annual savings) of approximately 6.2 years nationally (internal rate of return of 5.2%) and 6.6 years in Washington DC (internal rate of return of 4.2%).
 Conservative analysis puts the average life expectancy of a planted roof at 40 years, versus 17 for a conventional roof.1

 When making roofing project decisions, you should compare the life cycle cost of the proposed planted roof to the conventional option for your facility (often a white or black roof).
-See Life Cycle Approach for additional guidance.
+See Life Cycle Perspective for additional guidance.
 A generic cost-benefit analysis of planted roofs versus black roofs, at both the national level and Washington, DC level, is available from GSA's Green Roof page.

 When comparing roof options, remember to include the following in both life cycle analyses: